Ben and I had a stuffed sweet potato-off earlier this week.

-Someone should make a show about 30 somethings because, OH WAIT NO THEY SHOULDN’T. Unless shopping on Amazon Prime, trying new face creams, convincing your toddler that learning to write the alphabet is super fun, and making competing baked potatoes sounds like it has mass appeal.
-Bravo, call me mmkay?
+Related: someone should make a show about 30 somethings because— OH WAIT NO THEY SHOULDN’T. Unless shopping on Amazon Prime, trying new face creams, convincing your toddler that learning to write the alphabet is super fun, and inventing new stuffed sweet potato combinations sounds like it has mass appeal.
+In case it does, call me, Bravo!

 Start by scrubbing then drying 4 medium-sized sweet potatoes (10-12oz each.)
 Pierce the potatoes a few times with a fork then place on a cooling rack set atop a foil-lined baking sheet and bake for 45 minutes to 1 hour and 15 minutes, depending on how big your potatoes are, or until a knife can be easily inserted into the centers.

 Normally it’s recommended you place potatoes directly on an oven rack to bake, but oven racks can be a hot spot for gluten cross contamination.
 For example, before I got sick we used to bake regular pizzas directly on the racks, so they’re now covered in gluten.
 This cooling rack/baking sheet setup not only mimics the oven rack baking method but keeps everything gluten-free, too.

 When the potatoes have 20 minutes left to bake, get the BBQ chicken going.
 Season 2 chicken breasts with homemade GF seasoned salt and pepper then saute until cooked through.
 Once the chicken breasts are cool enough to handle, shred with two forks then mix with enough of your favorite BBQ sauce to generously coat.